KMPARDS/esn-contracts/README.md

 ## Directory Structure

-This repo contains multiple projects associated with Era Swap on `ETH` and `ESN` chains.
+This repo contains multiple smart contract projects associated with Era Swap on `ETH` and `ESN` chains.

 - **`contracts`**: Contains all solidity contract files seperated by the chain on which it is to be deployed (`ETH` vs `ESN`).
 - **`test`**: Contains test cases dirs for all projects in the `suites` directory.